AbdallaAlhag/Blogger/README.md

 ### Progress:

-    ✅❌
+    🌳 Project Progress:
+├── Setup
-    ✅ Set up restore terminal on public client and server, removed sql, and commented out private client + p-studio ✅ Set up github
+│   ├── ✅ Set up restore terminal on public client and server, removed sql, and commented out private client + p-studio │   ├── ✅ Set up github
-    ✅ Set up simple server and create main dashboard
-    ✅ Create simple db and set up prisma
+│   ├── ✅ Set up simple server and create main dashboard │   ├── ✅ Create simple db and set up prisma
-    ✅ Created task ctrl+alt+f for npm run format
+│   ├── ✅ Created task ctrl+alt+f for npm run format
+│
+├── Database Operations
-    ✅ Setup prisma db, create route, controller, and query for get and post posts ✅ Write seed file to query db for posts with starting data ✅ Connect server db to front end
+│   ├── ✅ Setup prisma db, create route, controller, and query   for get and post posts │   ├── ✅ Write seed file to query db for posts with starting data │   ├── ✅ Connect server db to front end
+│
+├── Frontend Development
-    ✅ Create footer and header
+│   ├── ✅ Create footer and header
-    ✅ Create postcard for articles in dashboard and article pages ✅ Style HomePage and components
+│   ├── ✅ Create postcard for articles in dashboard and article pages │   ├── ✅ Style HomePage and components
-    ✅ Seed test data for dashboard
+│   ├── ✅ Seed test data for dashboard
-    ✅ Add post loading animation
+│   ├── ✅ Add post loading animation
-    ✅ Create individual article pages
+│   ├── ✅ Create individual article pages
-    ✅ Work on comments section components for article pages ✅ Create comment MVC that attaches comments to posts id ✅ Link sign up and login to redirect to the private client and logout redirects to public client ✅ Fix issue with redirecting to private client but not redirecting to public client ✅ Create auth and login/signup pages
+│   ├── ✅ Work on comments section components for article pages │       ├── ✅ Create comment MVC that attaches comments to posts id │   ├── ✅ Link sign up and login to redirect to the private client and logout redirects to public client │       ├── ✅ Fix issue with redirecting to private client but not redirecting to public client │   ├── ✅ Create auth and login/signup pages
-        ✅ Allow users to sign up and log in
+│       ├── ✅ Allow users to sign up and log in
-        ✅ Implement passport to authenticate users
+│       ├── ✅ Implement passport to authenticate users
-        ✅ Use JWT for auth
+│       ├── ✅ Use JWT for auth
-    ✅ Create Post blog page
+│   ├── ✅ Create Post blog page
-    ✅ Create all blogs page with pagination and sorting ✅ Validate front end login and signup form and showcase errors ✅ Validate back end signup form and showcase errors ✅ Add comments count to PostCard components
+│   ├── ✅ Create all blogs page with pagination and sorting │   ├── ✅ Validate front end login and signup form and showcase errors │   ├── ✅ Add comments count to PostCard components
-    ✅ Add TinyMCE editor to create blog
+│   ├── ✅ Add TinyMCE editor to create blog
-    ✅ slight problem directing to create blog page from public and also when publishing the articles ✅ Added cookies instead of local storage to ease transferring of local storage between public and private client ✅ Check out authorID in form for create blog post ✅ Fix post format html bug from TinyMCE editor
-    ✅ Fix image upload bug, saved it from my server: http://localhost:3000/uploads/ Probably change that later ✅ Create edit and unpublish button after authenticating user and user id = author id ✅ Patch publish for a post
+│   ├── ✅ slight problem directing to create blog page from public and also when publishing the articles │       ├── ✅ Added cookies instead of local storage to ease transferring of local storage between public and private client │   ├── ✅ Check out authorID in form for create blog post │   ├── ✅ Fix post format html bug from TinyMCE editor │   ├── ✅ Fix image upload bug, saved it from my server: http://localhost:3000/uploads/ Probably change that later │   ├── ✅ Create edit and unpublish button after authenticating user and user id = author id │   ├── ✅ Patch publish for a post
-    ✅ Allow users to edit their own posts
+│   ├── ✅ Allow users to edit their own posts
-    ✅ Create an all blogs page with user's own posts regardless of publish status ✅ Add publish button and try to combine it with unpublish ❌ Add animation to articles like slide in
+│   ├── ✅ Create an all blogs page with user's own posts regardless of publish status │   ├── ✅ Add publish button and try to combine it with unpublish │   ├── ❌ Add animation to articles like slide in
-    ❌ Add tags?
+│   ├── ❌ Add tags?
-    ✅ update loading, error, and no post found states in article, blog, home pages ❌ deploy this bad boy to railway -server
+│   ├── ✅ update loading, error, and no post found states in article, blog, home pages │
+├── Deployment
+│   ├── ✅ deploy this bad boy to railway -server
-    ❌ deploy front end to netlify
+│   ├── ✅ deploy front end to netlify
+│   ├── ❌ Connect deployed front end to deployed server

 # Monorepo set up: